wustl-pctg/cracer/rdtool/README.md

 The tool and runtime also need this, I believe.

-# TODO
+## TODO

-* We should pick a good name for this tool.
-* Split this off into a separate project repo -- it should not be part of Batcher.
+- Split this off into a separate project repo -- it should not be part of Batcher.
-* Debug performance issues
+- Debug performance issues with some benchmarks
-* Cleanup the OM data structure.
+- Cleanup the OM data structure.
 Possibly write in C++.
-* BUG (unconfirmed): should re-enable checking at cilk_continue or similar (cilk_resume?)?
-* BUG (cilktool): Why is cilk_resume never called from the runtime?
-It is documented...check this.
+It may even be worth it to split this into a separate project; I know of no other OM data structures implemented in C/C++, so others might find it useful.